iechor/docs/content/engine/swarm/swarm-tutorial/drain-node.md

 > **Important**:
 >
 > Setting a node to `Drain` does not remove standalone containers from that node,
-> such as those created with `docker run`, `docker compose up`, or the Docker Engine
+> such as those created with `iechor run`, `iechor compose up`, or the iEchor Engine
 > API.
 A node's status, including `Drain`, only affects the node's ability to schedule
 > swarm service workloads.
 { .important }